mohitjavale/takehome_assignment/README.md

 ```

 **2. Add Isaac Gym:**
-Download Isaac Gym (Preview 4) from NVIDIA and extract it directly into the root of this project.
+Download Isaac Gym (Preview 4) from [NVIDIA's website](https://developer.nvidia.com/isaac-gym) and extract it directly into the root of this project.
 No need to install it, the uv path has been set to
 Your directory structure must match this layout:
 ```text